 The advantage of BDD’s Outside-in Development

 BDD makes it clear that software development should be done from the interface that will have contact with the end user.
 That is, the software is developed outside to the inside, hence it is named as the outside-in development.

-BDD is a methodology focused on the benefits that the application will bring to the business and the only way that is perceived to be implementing the interface and delivering to end users make their own considerations.
+BDD is a methodology that focuses on the benefits that the application will bring to the business.
+It is the only way that is perceived to be implementing the interface and delivering to end users make their own considerations.
 These opinions, when evaluated by the developers, should guide the construction of the code.